Words by Daniel Alexander | Photos by Daniel Alexander and Jen Hanson

 So even though my nurse practitioner repeatedly encouraged me to reach out to Connected in Motion when I brought up the topic of support, I consistently ignored her suggestion to do so.

 I was intimidated by CIM’s website, which was my first line of contact.
-I saw active Type Ones doing all sorts of amazing stuff and was worried I wouldn’t be able to keep up.
-I imagine this reaction is not uncommon in people with diabetes who don’t often share it with others AND feel the stigma of blood glucose performance anxiety.
+I saw active Type 1s doing all sorts of amazing stuff and was worried I wouldn’t be able to keep up.
+I imagine this reaction is not uncommon in people with Type 1 diabetes who don’t often share it with others AND feel the stigma of blood glucose performance anxiety.

 The ride was so much fun!
 When Julie did a blood test in front of me I was floored – it all seemed so natural.
 I still shield my meter from interested onlookers; worried my number wouldn’t be “right.”